HaxeFoundation/haxedevelop.org/assets/content/documentation/language.md

 ## CSS / Less / Sass  / HSS

-HaxeDevelop maximizes the webdeveloper workflow with built-in support for editing stylesheets in
+HaxeDevelop maximizes the web developer workflow with built-in support for editing style sheets in
 <a href="https://developer.mozilla.org/en-US/docs/Web/CSS">CSS</a> (.css),
 <a href="http://sass-lang.com/">Sass</a> (.scss),
 <a href="http://lesscss.org/">Less</a> (.less) and